Kaxuo/powerplant-coding-challenge/README.md

 ## Alternative

 - If you do not wish to clone or download the repository , you can make the POST request at a specific URL
-- You can make a post request to "genesis-challenge.francecentral.azurecontainer.io/productionplan"
+- You can make a post request at "genesis-challenge.francecentral.azurecontainer.io/productionplan"
 - Make sure the body/payload is sent along with the POST request
 - Make sure the body/payload fits the model (an example is provided below, you can just copy paste it and change the values)
 - This URL contains the deployed docker image of the REST API